anisbet/pipe/Readme.md

   -P - Add additional delimiter if required.
   -H - Suppress new line on output.
   -h - Replace default delimiter.
+  -j - Remove last delimiter on the last line of data output.
 ```

 Merging columns